Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Theoretical framework

 Without further conditions on $\Xmp$ this is not possible.
 Indeed the lumping property is not sufficient and even if we have permutation invariance we know from Proposition~\ref{prop:perm-inv-param} that the number of parameters determining $M$ is $\ell(\ell +1)(\ell+5)/6$, which is larger than the number of parameters that determine $Q$.
 This shows that the property of permutation invariance is not sufficient for an affirmative answer to the inverse lumping problem.
 We illustrate this in the case $\ell=2$. \begin{example} Consider the same setting as in Example~\ref{exa_cont}, i.e., let $\Xmp$ be a permutation invariant Markov chain and $Q$ be the transition matrix of $(S_k)_{k \in \mathbb{N}}$.
 Then, by Theorem~\ref{thm:q_dep_on_m} we have

-Note that $Q$ is parametrized with $7$ parameters.
-In particular, knowing $Q$ the transition matrix $M$ cannot be fully recovered, since we are not able to identify $m_{(1,0),(1,0)}$ and $m_{(1,0),(0,1)}$. \end{example} This shows the need to add structural assumptions on $\Xmp$.
-Suppose now that $\Xmp$ is permutation invariant and conditional independent.
+Note that $Q$ is parameterized with $7$ parameters.
+In particular, knowing $Q$ the transition matrix $M$ cannot be fully recovered, since we are not able to identify $m_{(1,0),(1,0)}$ and $m_{(1,0),(0,1)}$. \end{example} This indicates the need to add structural assumptions on $\Xmp$.
+Suppose now that $\Xmp$ is permutation invariant and conditionally independent.
 Then, for suitable initial distributions, this leads to a vector norm dependent Markov chain, see Theorem~\ref{thm:vnd-char}.
 The number of parameters determining $M$ in this setting is $2\ell$, see Remark~\ref{rem:param_vnd}, which is smaller or equal than $\ell(\ell+1)$.
 Therefore, a solution of the inverse lumping problem is not immediately excluded.
-Indeed, we find that the parameters can be uniquely determined as stated in Theorem \ref{thm:params-unique}, which is proven in Supplement~\ref{sec:proof-params}.
+Moreover, the transition matrix $Q^{\rm(VND)}$ can be explicitly stated in terms of the parameters $\lambda_j$ and $\eta_{j+1}$ for $j=0,\dots,\ell-1$ of the VND Markov chain, see Proposition \ref{prop:repres_Q_vnd}.
+By equation \eqref{eq:m_vnd_formula} also $M^{(\rm VND)}$ can be explicitly stated in terms of the parameters $\lambda_j$ and $\eta_{j+1}$.
+This enables one to extract knowledge about $M^{(\rm VND)}$ from $Q^{\rm(VND)}$ to the extent that the sum process determines the parameters of $M^{\rm (VND)}$ uniquely.
+For the proof of the following result we refer to Appendix~\ref{sec:proof-params}.